KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 * One 2U (or higher) application of Cryo, Anemo, or Geo

 The aura on the campfire is 1U, regardless of the Pyro aura applied.
-For example, Bennett's tap E, which applies 2U of Pyro, still creates a campfire that behaves the exact same as one lit with 1U of pyro.
+For example, Bennett's tap E, which applies 2U of Pyro, still creates a campfire that behaves the exact same as one lit with 1U of Pyro.

 **Evidence:**
 [Video](https://www.youtube.com/watch?v=NpqqWAltzyo)